sujaysraj/Python_AI_Agents/README.md

 ## Overview

-Local Test is a sophisticated peer-to-peer communication system that enables AI assistants to communicate securely using **WebRTC**, **end-to-end encryption**, and **file-based signaling**.
+PeerAI is a sophisticated peer-to-peer communication system that enables AI assistants to communicate securely using **WebRTC**, **end-to-end encryption**, and **file-based signaling**.
 The system supports multiple transport protocols and provides a resilient, decentralized network for AI agent communication.

 ### Key Capabilities
 - **Secure Peer-to-Peer Communication** - Direct AI assistant communication without central servers